mizosoft/methanol/README.md

 * Automatic response decompression.
 * Special `BodyPublisher` implementations for form submission.
-* An extensible object conversion mechanism.
+* An extensible object conversion mechanism, with optional support for JSON and Protocol Buffers.
-* Modules for object conversion using formats like JSON and Google's Protocol Buffers.
+* A special `HttpClient` with request decoration and `Publisher<HttpResponse<T>>` requests.
 * Additional `BodyPublisher`, `BodySubscriber` and `BodyHandler` implementations.

 ## Installation